[?] Subscribe To This Site

 Certainly God does want us to confess our sins to him and repent for them.
 But if only spotless, sinless people were qualified to pray, God would have a lot of time on his hands.

-How this applies to you
+How these prayer tips apply to you

 First, Jesus says that God honors sincerity and honesty.
 He's not impressed by big words and fancy language.
 He wants you to pray with your heart, not your head.